-SOBOs are paid at the operator's driving rate.
-Operators will be paid their non-driving rate from the time the operator reports for duty until they sign out on the SOBO.
+SOBOs are paid at the scheduled driving rate.
+Operators get paid protection pay from the time the operator reports for duty until they sign out on the SOBO.

 The following rates will apply to all operators for work other than schedule driving: